After nearly a decade as the 27th president of William & Mary, Taylor Reveley announced plans in spring 2017 to retire effective June 30, 2018.

 Rector Todd Stottlemyer '85 has appointed a 19-person presidential search committee to lead the national search for Reveley's successor.
 The committee, chaired by Vice Rector H. Thomas Watkins III '74, comprises representatives from across the university community.
 It includes Board members that have held many leadership positions across campus as well as faculty and staff members, a recent graduate and a current student leader.

-The committee is hosting three initial campus forums on Wednesday, April 19, for students, staff and faculty.
-The goals of the public forums are to listen to the William & Mary family and learn what this community is looking for in the 28th president of the Alma Mater of the Nation.
+The committee hosted three initial campus forums on April 19, 2017 for students, staff and faculty.
+The goals of the public forums was to listen to the William & Mary family and learn what this community is looking for in the 28th president of the Alma Mater of the Nation.
 The committee is also soliciting feedback from the W&M community.

 "This search is critical to continue the momentum and progress we have enjoyed under Taylor's leadership," Stottlemyer said.
 "Under Taylor's leadership, William & Mary has made tremendous progress as a university.
 Our financial foundation is stronger, our curriculum more versatile, our facilities ready to carry us into the 21st century, and our increasingly diverse community is united through shared pride in William & Mary.
 As we begin this process, it is important we hear from the William & Mary community about the characteristics, experience and leadership style they want in our next president."